 Have they become sexually decadent or have they merely “offended” or “trespassed” against a jealous Jewish God?
 Here again we find the “Israelite’s Dilemma.”
 By hook or crook, whether sinning or bowing to a Jewish God, who is, esoterically, the Moon God Sin or sin incarnate, one is doomed.

-Beginning in Genesis 19, Lot receives two Angels, very publically, at the gate of Sodom.
+Beginning in Genesis 19, Lot receives two Angels, very publicly, at the gate of Sodom.
 These Angels are male and we can assume as well that they are Aryan as are most Angels appearing in Judaism.
 This study explicates this detail.
 Likewise, this indicates them as especially fine specimens as Angels are understood in the esotericism as superior in general to the average man.

 The age of the Angels, often beautiful and youthful figures, is never indicated.
 These Angels are likely among the three figures appearing in Genesis 18 whom are typically translated as being “men.”
 Yet the word used there is Anasim, שְׁלֹשָׁ֣ה.
 It may mean “men” or it may mean “people” or “folk.”